jona-laa/git-search/README.md

 ## Usage
 Search for user account and press 'Search'.
-Press 'New Search' to reset, to make a new search.
+Press 'Reset' to reset, or simply make a new search.